Corporation Tax: How and when to pay

 How to pay Corporation Tax

 When making a payment, you must use your Corporation Tax payment reference.
 This is a 17-character number that changes for each accounting period.
-You can find it on:
+You can find it on your notice to deliver a tax return or your company's HMRC online account.

 Penalties for Non-Compliance